 Prior to this offering, there has been no public market for our shares.
-Consequently, the initial public offering price for the shares of our common stock was determined by negotiations between us and the representatives.
-Among the factors considered in determining the initial public offering price were our results of operations, our current financial condition, our future prospects, our markets, the economic conditions in and future prospects for the industry in which we compete, our management, and currently prevailing general conditions in the equity securities markets, including current market valuations of publicly traded companies considered comparable to our company.
+Consequently, the initial public offering price for the shares of our common stock will be determined by negotiations between us and the representatives.
+Among the factors considered in determining the initial public offering price will be our results of operations, our current financial condition, our future prospects, our markets, the economic conditions in and future prospects for the industry in which we compete, our management, and currently prevailing general conditions in the equity securities markets, including current market valuations of publicly traded companies considered comparable to our company.
 We cannot assure you, however, that the price at which the shares of our common stock will sell in the public market after this offering will not be lower than the initial public offering price or that an active trading market in our shares of common stock will develop and continue after this offering.

-Our common stock has been approved for listing on The NASDAQ Global Market under the symbol "CATB."
+We have applied to have our shares of common stock listed on The NASDAQ Global Market under the symbol "CATB."